This sharbing guide explains how to start shop arbing. Including betting odds, placing bets and useful shop arb betting tips.

 Using your smartphone, you can either:

-b).
-Or underlay to make slightly more profit if your team wins or break even if they don’t win.
-For a 2.1/1.99 sharb, an underlay of £51.02 at Smarkets gives £4.49 profit if your back bet wins or £0.00 break even if your lay bet wins.
+- b).
+Or UNDERLAY to make more profit if your team wins or break even if they don’t win.
+For a 2.1/1.99 sharb, an underlay of £51.02 at Smarkets gives £4.49 profit if your back bet wins or £0.00 break-even if your lay bet wins.

-There is a matched betting calculator at beatingbonuses to experiment with different laying strategies.
+Use Trickybet calculator to experiment with different laying strategies.

 Here’s a reminder of some popular underlay stakes, if using Smarkets at 2% commission:

-Of course, the profit you make on each sharb will depend on your stake size and the difference between the back and lay odds.
+Of course, your profit on each sharb will depend on stake size and the back/lay odds difference.

-You will need at least a few hundred pounds of float money in your exchange account for a good sharbing run.
-The above examples would require £100 for the shop bets and £103.58 at the exchange for the lay bets.
+You will need at least a few hundred pounds in your exchange account for a sharbing session.
+The above examples need £100 for the shop bets and £103.58 at the exchange to lay.

 Cash is king: Use cash when sharbing to maintain a supply of cash for different betting shops.

-Sensible staking: Don’t go too high with your sharbing stakes, be sensible and stick to £80 or less.
+Sensible staking: Don’t go too high with your shop arbing stakes, be sensible and stick to £80 or less.
 I’d suggest around £50 stakes.
-Otherwise you’ll stand out and may get Shubbed, which is the shop equivalent of gubbing.
+Larger stakes stand out and could lead to a shubbing – the shop barring you from placing future bets.

-Lay straight away: Lay your sharbs immediately to lock-in profit, don’t wait as the lay odds could drift.
+Lay immediately: Lay your sharbs as soon as possible to lock-in profit.
+Don’t wait to lay off, as the lay odds could drift.